 12. Show gratitude.

 People love to see gratitude, so express some thankfulness in your customer service emails.
 Even if the customer is irate and seems more of an annoyance than a benefit, thank them for their patronage.
 A simple, “I appreciate your business!” can make your message easier to receive—especially in awkward situations.
+For help here, see our big post on customer appreciation ideas!

 13. Be ready and willing to follow up.